 For this table, the column headed "estimate" describes the relative risk.
 Relative risk is the ratio of the risk of childhood leukemia for those in a magnetic field exposure group compared to persons with exposure levels of 1.0 mG or less.
 For example, Coghill estimated that children with exposures between 1 and 2 mG have 0.54 times the risk of children whose exposures were less than 1 mG.
 London's study estimates that children whose exposures were greater than 3 mG have 1.53 times the risk of children whose exposures were less than 1 mG.
-London's study estimates that children whose exposures were greater than 3 mG have 1.53 times the risk of children was exposures were less than 1 mG.
 The column headed "95% CL" (confidence limits) describes how much random variation is in the estimate of relative risk.
 The estimate may be off by some amount due to random variation, and the width of the confidence limits gives some notion of that variation.
 For example, in Coghill's estimate of 0.54 for the relative risk, values as low as 0.17 or as high as 1.74 would not be statistically significantly different from the value of 0.54.
-Note there is a wide range of estimates of relative risk can be extremely helpful to calculate an overall estimate, much better than can be obtained from any study taken alone.
+Note there is a wide range of estimates of relative risk across the studies and wide confidence limits for many studies.
+In light of these findings, the pooling of results can be extremely helpful to calculate an overall estimate, much better than can be obtained from any study taken alone.